The late Amir Sheikh Abdullah Al-Salem Al-Sabah declared on the 11th of November, 1962, the new constitution which contains 183 items in five parts:

 Article 44

-permission or prior notification, and the police may not attend such
+Individuals shall have the right of private assembly without permission or prior notification, and the police may not attend such private meetings.

 Public meetings, processions and gatherings shall be permitted in